Future-Oriented Statement of Operations (Unaudited)

 a) The Commission’s activities will remain substantially the same as the previous year.

 b) Expenses and revenues, including the determination of amounts internal and external to the government, are based on historical experience.
-The general historial pattern is expected to continue.
+The general historical pattern is expected to continue.

 2. Variations and Changes to the Forecast Financial Information